jdalonsos/jdalonsos/README.md

 https://github.com/jdalonsos/Time_Series_Forecasting

+## Beyond the Specs: Decoding Smartphone Pricing Strategies

+Why do some smartphones cost more despite similar specs?
+Driven by curiosity, I analyzed smartphone pricing using data scraped from an e-commerce site.
+After rigorous cleaning and insightful visualizations, I uncovered the hidden influence of brand perception alongside technical specifications.
+This analysis revealed the true dynamics shaping smartphone market prices.

 ## Interpretable Machine Learning

 In this notebook, we explore interpretability methods applied to a regression task on electric vehicle specifications.
 Using a dataset containing technical and performance attributes of electric cars, I aim to understand how different features—such as acceleration, top speed, and battery capacity—influence the predicted price of an electric vehicle.
 I employ both global and local interpretability techniques.
 Specifically, I use:  SHAP values, Partial Dependence Plots (PDP), Individual Conditional Expectation (ICE), and Accumulated Local Effects (ALE), to shed light on the decision-making process of machine learning models such as Random Forest.